texasflood/texasflood.github.io.b/_posts/2015-03-11-vim-improvements.md

 - Option to have non literal remaps, e.g. if we have `nnoremap -o 4o`, then if you type `2-o`, you get 24 new lines, when you might have expected eight.

 - Fixing all the small waits due to maps, e.g. pressing `Esc` in visual mode

+- Using the up/down arrows in insert mode to move across lines does not preserve column position when passing across the end of a line